Prospects for Putin-Trump meeting at APEC summit unclear

 Tensions have also flared over the conflict in Syria.

-(Reporting by Andrew Osborn in Moscow and Matt Spetalnick, Philip Wen and Ben Blanchard in Beijing; Writing by Andrew Osborn; Editing by Mark Heinrich)
+(Reporting by Andrew Osborn and Polina Nikolskaya in Moscow and Matt Spetalnick, Philip Wen and Ben Blanchard in Beijing; Writing by Andrew Osborn; Editing by Mark Heinrich/William Maclean)